 Navajo tacos are necessary while visiting the monument or within the Four Corners area.

-The lifeless, bleak environment of the desert is reflected in the contrasts between it and its surroundings.
+The desert’s lifeless, bleak environment is reflected in the contrasts between it and its surroundings.
 However, don’t be fooled.
 The Four Corners area is home to some of the best national parks in America and the best Navajo tribal parks.

 The following are some great things to do near and within the Four Corners area: